Same-Day Colored Contacts: What to Actually Expect When You Walk Into a Store

 Why You Need a Prescription Before You Buy Any Colored Contacts

 In the United States, all contact lenses, including purely cosmetic, non-corrective colored contacts, are classified as medical devices by the FDA and legally require a valid prescription.
 This surprises a lot of first-time buyers.
-No prescription, no lenses.
-Full stop.
-A valid colored contact lens prescription includes your base curve (BC), diameter (DIA), and sphere power (SPH), which reads as 0.00 for non-corrective lenses.
-Prescriptions are generally valid for 1-2 years (griffey2020.com), so even existing wearers need a current one on file.
-Walking in without a prescription does not mean you leave empty-handed, many optical retailers offer same-day eye exams.
-Any store that skips prescription verification is operating outside U.S. law.
-At Hapa Kristin Same-day Colored Contacts, we verify every prescription before dispensing lenses.
-Our team has found that this verification step prevents the vast majority of fit issues and ensures customers leave with lenses that are both safe and comfortable.
+A valid colored contact lens prescription includes your brand name, base curve (BC), diameter (DIA), and sphere power (SPH), which reads as 0.00(plano) for non-corrective lenses.
+Contact lens prescription expiration periods vary by state and by doctor recommendation, but many prescriptions in the U.S. are valid for approximately one year.
+Basically, even existing wearers need a current one on file.
+Walking in without a prescription does not mean you leave empty-handed, some optical retailers and independent optometry practices may offer same-day or walk-in availability depending on scheduling.
+At the Hapa Kristin Melrose flagship store, all contact lens prescriptions are verified prior to dispensing.
+Eye exams and contact lens fittings are independently provided by SKEYE Optometry.
 That is not bureaucracy, it is how we protect your eyes.
-The global colored contact lenses market reached USD 5515.2 million in 2024 (cognitivemarketresearch.com), which means there are a lot of sellers out there, not all of them reputable.
+The global colored contact lenses market reached USD 5.5 billion in 2024 (https://www.cognitivemarketresearch.com/colored-contact-lenses-market-report), which means there are a lot of sellers out there, not all of them reputable.

 What Your Contact Lens Prescription Actually Includes